Legal Theory and Jurisprudence

 Jurisprudence in general

 Jurisprudence is the branch of the study of the philosophy of law.
-The modern jurisprudence began in the 18th century.
+Modern jurisprudence began in the 18th century.
 One of the tasks of Jurisprudence is to construct and elucidate organizing concepts serving to render the complexities of law more manageable and more rational, and in this way, theory can help to improve practice.1 The four primary schools of thought in general jurisprudence are: Natural Law Theory, Legal Positivism, Legal Realism, and Critical Legal Studies